 HOUSTON — After two weeks of uncooperative wind conditions at the U.S. Navy’s Pacific Missile Range Facility, NASA is suspending efforts to test launch a disk-shaped craft for the demonstration of technologies intended to greatly increase the payload mass that can be landed on the Martian surface.
 The June 12 announcement from Mark Adler, NASA’s Low Density Supersonic Decelerator mission project manager, and Ian Clark, the principal investigator, followed a half-dozen ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Weather Stymies Test Of NASA Planetary Re-entry Testbed".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Weather Stymies Test Of NASA Planetary Re-entry Testbed".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.